Mobile Engineering Education Laboratory

 Our engineering students and K-12 outreach coordinator have worked to develop the following lessons that comply with national science standards.
 Most lessons can be adapted for any grade level.

-All of our K-12 outreach programs are made possible through the generous support of The Mallory Foundation and HDR Engineering, Inc. We appreciate their continued support.
+All of our K-12 outreach programs are made possible through the generous support of The Mallory Foundation, Teichert Foundation and WEDCO.
+We appreciate their continued support.